Niyo Global

 Fees and Limitations

-There is no issuance fee and no annual fee, which is a genuine advantage over HDFC ForexPlus (₹500 issuance) and Axis Multi-Currency (₹300 issuance).
-The card is lifetime free — no conditions, no minimum spend requirements.
-ATM withdrawal fees abroad are Niyo's weakest point in terms of transparency.
-Niyo does not always disclose per-transaction ATM fees clearly in its marketing materials.
-Some users report zero ATM fees on certain networks, while others report charges of ₹100-200 per withdrawal.
-In Thailand, the mandatory Thai bank ATM fee of THB 220 applies regardless, but Niyo's own fee on top varies.
-Before your trip, check the Niyo app's fee schedule for your specific destination and ATM network.
+There is no issuance fee, which is a genuine advantage over HDFC ForexPlus (₹500 issuance) and Axis Multi-Currency (₹300 issuance).
+However, an Annual Maintenance Charge (AMC) of ₹423 + GST applies if your Average Monthly Balance drops below ₹5,000 (effective July 1, 2025).
+Maintaining at least ₹5,000 in the account avoids this charge entirely.
+International ATM withdrawals cost ₹423 + GST (~₹499) per transaction.
+This is a fixed fee regardless of the withdrawal amount or ATM network.
+In Thailand, the mandatory Thai bank ATM fee of THB 220 applies on top of Niyo's ₹499 fee, making each withdrawal cost approximately ₹1,005.
+For ATM-heavy travel, INDIE by IndusInd (free ATM withdrawals) or Wise (free up to USD 200/month) are cheaper options.
 The account requires completing full KYC with SBM Bank India, involving Aadhaar verification (via DigiLocker or physical), PAN verification, and video KYC.
 The process is fully digital but can take 1-3 business days.
 Some users in Tier 2 and Tier 3 cities report delays — start the process at least a week before your trip.
 One limitation: the Niyo DCB credit card variant (a separate product from the Niyo Global debit card) requires a fixed deposit of at least ₹5,000 as collateral.
 The Global debit card does not require any FD.
 Make sure you are applying for the correct product — the Global card (SBM Bank partnership) is the one with zero forex markup.
 The card is accepted in 180+ countries on the Visa network.
 For Mastercard-only merchants (rare but they exist in parts of Europe), you will need a backup card.

 Who Should Get Niyo Global